andrew/ultimate-awesome/README.md

 - [awesome-php-jobs](https://github.com/filhodanuvem/awesome-php-jobs) - 🐘A curated list of companies using php .
 - [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
 We are continuously improving the project.
 Welcome to PR the works (papers, repos) that are missed.
 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
+- [awesome-industrial](https://github.com/HighFiveDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
 - [Awesome_Audio-driven_Talking-Face-Generation](https://github.com/KangweiiLiu/Awesome_Audio-driven_Talking-Face-Generation) - A curated list of resources of audio-driven talking face generation.
 - [awesome-istio](https://github.com/mstrYoda/awesome-istio) - A curated list of Istio related tools, frameworks and articles.
 - [awesome-chef](https://github.com/obazoud/awesome-chef) - A curated list of amazingly awesome Chef resources.